-This 1696 neoclassical complex, primarily the work of Wren, is mostly used by a university but offers two main sights: the Painted Hall and the Chapel.
-The Painted Hall has incredible paintings by Sir James Thornhill that took nearly 2 decades to complete.
-It was the setting for the funeral of Admiral Nelson, but it may never have looked more glorious than today, because a 2013 restoration removed years of candle grime and even crusty food splatters from rowdy pensioners’ banquets.
+This 1696 neoclassical complex, primarily the work of Christopher Wren, is mostly used by a university but offers two main sights: the Painted Hall and the Chapel.
+The Painted Hall, fresh off a major conservation, is adorned with 40,000 square feet of incredible paintings by Sir James Thornhill that took nearly 2 decades to complete.
+It was the setting for the funeral of Admiral Nelson, but it may never have looked more glorious than today, because recent restoration removed years of candle grime and even crusty food splatters from rowdy pensioners’ banquets.
 The Chapel, in the Greek Revival style, is the work of James Stuart.
-Tours by accredited guides run daily at 11:30am and 2pm.
+The 90-min. tours by accredited guides run daily at 11:30am and 2pm.
 If the ORNC’s stately symmetry rings a bell, that’s because it was used as a stand-in for Paris in the movie musical Les Misérables.
-It’s also where you’ll find Meantime Brewing Company (www.meantimebrewing.london), one of the city’s hottest microbrewers and a supplier of restaurants across the city.
-It has plenty of garden space where you can kick back with very stiff pints.
+It’s also where you’ll find the Old Brewery , with plenty of garden space where you can kick back with very stiff pints.

 Old Royal Naval College

 Our Rating Hours Grounds daily 8am–11pm; buildings daily 10am–5pm; Royal Chapel Sun 11am for worship Transportation Tube: Cutty Sark DLR, Greenwich river ferry, or Greenwich National Rail Phone 020/8269-4747 Prices Free admission.
 90-min. tours (reservation line [tel] 020/8269-4799) £5 adults, free for children 15 and under Web site Old Royal Naval College

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.